Ellipsograph

-A trammel of Archimedes is a mechanism that generates the shape of an ellipse.
-It consists of two shuttles which are confined ("trammeled") to perpendicular channels or rails and a rod which is attached to the shuttles by pivots at fixed positions along the rod.
+An ellipsograph is a mechanism that generates the shape of an ellipse.
+One common form of ellipsograph is known as the trammel of Archimedes.
+It consists of two shuttles which are confined to perpendicular channels or rails and a rod which is attached to the shuttles by pivots at adjustable positions along the rod.

 As the shuttles move back and forth, each along its channel, all points on the rod move in elliptical paths.
 The motion of the rod is termed elliptical motion.
 The semi-axes a and b of the ellipses have lengths equal to the distances from the point on the rod to each of the two pivots.

 The straight lines described by the pivots are special cases of an ellipse, where the length of one axis is twice the distance between the pivots and that of the other is zero.
 All points on a circle with a diameter defined by the two pivots reciprocate in such straight lines.
 This circle corresponds to the smaller circle in a Tusi couple.

 The point midway between the pivots orbits in a circle around the point where the channels cross.
 This circle is also a special case of an ellipse.
 Here the axes are of equal length.
 The diameter of the circle is equal to the distance between the pivots.
 The direction of travel around the orbit is opposite to the sense of rotation of the trammel.
 Thus, if a crank centred on the crossing point of the channels is used to engage the trammel at the midway point to drive it, the rotation of the crankpin and the trammel are equal and opposite, which in practical applications results in extra friction and accelerated wear.
-This is compounded by high forces owing to the short throw of the crank of only 1/4 the travel of the pivots.
+This is compounded by high forces owing to the short throw of the crank of only one quarter the travel of the pivots.

-Wooden versions of the trammel of Archimedes have been produced as devices to draw or cut ellipses, known as ellipsographs.
 Versions are also made as toys or novelty items (sold under the name of Kentucky do-nothings, nothing grinders, do nothing machines, smoke grinders, or bullshit grinders).
-In these toys the drafting instrument is replaced by a crank handle, and the position of the sliding shuttles is usually fixed.
+In these toys the drafting instrument is replaced by a crank handle, and the positions of the sliding shuttles along the rod are usually fixed.